rothgar/justingarrison.com/content/blog/2025-03-09-getting-started-with-self-hosting.md

 ---

 I've been running a home lab in various states for over 20 years.
-I'm not trying to be self-reliant and I don't think that SaaS software is bad--although increasingly this is the case.
+I'm not trying to be completely self-reliant and I don't think that SaaS software is bad--although increasingly this is the case.
 I just wanted to have some ownership over my data and I didn't have a lot of money to pay for cloud storage or services, but I did have cheap computers and free time.

 Twenty years later I have more money than time but I still run a decent amount of hardware for my home lab.
-Someone asked me how they should get started with self-hosting so I'm writing it down to share what I've learned after years of changing requirements and multiple iterations.
+Someone asked me how they should get started with self-hosting so I'm writing it down to share what I've learned after years of changing requirements and multiple hardware iterations.

-Roughly my advice is to build out your home lab in this order:
+My advice is to build your home lab in this order:

 1. Storage
 2. Network
 3. Applications

-Of course if you have a specific need you should always start there first.
-But if you're not sure and you want to learn some new things and take some ownership of your software this is a good road map.
+If you have a specific need you should always start there first, but if you're not sure and you want to learn some new things, this is a general road map.

 ## Storage